 At first, we sought to rebuild and repair various buildings damaged by the war.
 However, upon seeing the large number of people injured during this last escalation, we decided to focus on the houses of wounded soldiers.
-Many of the injured soldiers do not have homes, and if they do, their homes are in desperate need of repair.
-Due to their war-related injuries, most of these soldiers will not be able to work, nor repair or purchase their homes.
+Many of the injured soldiers do not have homes, and if they do, the homes are in desperate need of repair.
+Due to their war-related injuries, most of these soldiers are not able to work, nor repair or purchase their homes.

 Next, we had the honor to support Samvel Mejlumyan, who fought and was wounded during the Artsakh liberation war in the early nineties.
 In addition to renovating his house, the Foundation performed adaptations to ensure that it is wheelchair-accessible.

-Finally, to give a home to the 10th wounded soldier — Mher Araqelyan — we have launched a crowdfunding campaign.
-With donations from 56 individuals, we just reached 50% of our fundraising goal.
-You can learn about Mher's story and donate here.
+Finally, to give a home to the 10th wounded soldier — Mher Araqelyan — we launched a crowdfunding campaign at the end of 2017.
+With generous donations from 109 individuals, we have reached our fundraising goal and will soon give a home to this family.
+You can learn about Mher's story here.